Refract271/AO-Gem-Set-Calculator/README.md

 > Respect the *types* of the **arguments** or it will just error and not work.

 ### Gems dict structure :
-here is also the structure of the dictionary used to input gems and their stats :
+here is the structure of the dictionary used to input gems and their stats :

 ```python
 gems = {